Interior Design Style that is Uniquely Filipino

 Terrace

 Last but not least is the front terrace or covered patio.
 Aside from all the primary rooms in the house, the terrace is one of the most essential and used spaces in a Filipino home.
-It extends the living area, an afternoon snack area, and sometimes a dining area.
-Also, a terrace is essential because it was considered a future house expansion when the family decided to start their small convenience store.
-Quite clever, right?

 What makes an Interior Design Style Filipino?

-As an Architect in the Philippines and home designer in other parts of the world, Filipino interior design is uniquely tropical.
-Our homes represent the sun's brightness and our forests' vibrancy.
 It is as fresh as the morning sky and as relaxing as the sound of the beach.
-I always imagine a perfect Filipino house to be organic regarding finishes, flowy and open layout, and soft and comfy interior vibe.
+I always imagine a perfect Filipino house to be organic regarding finishes, flowy and open layout, and a soft and comfy interior vibe.

-Some designers might not agree with me, especially those who want to adopt modern and western styles in Filipino houses.
-Still, we already have everything in our country, including our colorful cultures and environment.
-All we need to do is embrace what exists and use them to create something beautiful, meaningful, and truly Filipino.
+Some designers who want to adopt modern and Western styles in Filipino houses may not agree with me, but we already have everything in our country, including our colorful culture and environment.

 Together, let's create meaningful and beautiful spaces.